arosspope/pi-thrum/README.md

 played sound to the corresponding step.
 Running and stopping the sequence is controlled via the play button.
 To halt the entire program, the user must supply the keyboard interrupt CTRL+C.

-An simple demo of the project can be found here:
+A simple demo of the project can be found here:

 [![pi-thrum-demo](http://img.youtube.com/vi/QzZMy-4yDzU/0.jpg)](http://www.youtube.com/watch?v=QzZMy-4yDzU)
 > Check out my "sick beats"